ddickstein/qf-delete.nvim/README.md

 ### Related plugins
 The following plugins improve the quickfix list in various ways.
-They may not interact will with this plugin or with each other:
+They may not interact well with this plugin or with each other:
 * https://github.com/kevinhwang91/nvim-bqf
 * https://github.com/itchyny/vim-qfedit
 * https://github.com/stevearc/quicker.nvim